Latest Telos (TLOS) News Update

 TLDR

-1. Trusted Setup Ceremony Begins (21 November 2025) – A critical cryptographic step to enable private, shielded transactions and accounts on the Telos network.
+1. Trusted Setup for Privacy Layer (21 November 2025) – A critical cryptographic ceremony began, paving the way for private accounts and shielded transactions on the network.

-2. Protofire Engineering Partnership (12 November 2025) – A collaboration to create production-ready tools and standards for building privacy-enabled applications.
+2. Engineering Partnership with Protofire (12 November 2025) – A collaboration to build production-ready privacy tools and standards for Telos developers.

 Deep Dive

-Overview: Telos announced a strategic partnership with Web3 development firm Protofire.
+Overview: Telos announced a strategic engineering partnership with Web3 development firm Protofire.
 The goal is to translate Telos's privacy vision into practical, builder-friendly infrastructure.
-The collaboration will produce reference implementations, developer guides, and improved wallet UX to make privacy a native and usable feature for dApps.
+The collaboration will deliver reference implementations, developer guides, starter kits, and co-developed wallet experiences to make privacy a default, usable feature for dApps on the network.

 Conclusion